How to Remove Dock Icons in OS X Mountain Lion & Mavericks

 Removing app icons from the Dock has been the same since the very beginning of Mac OS X: grab an icon and drag it off the Dock into a poof of dust, whereby the icon is no longer displayed in the Dock.
-That behavior has changed slightly with OS X Mountain Lion, presumably to prevent accidental deletion of Dock apps.
-There are still two easy ways to remove Dock icons in OS X 10.8 though, pick either approach that works best for you.
+That behavior has changed slightly with OS X Mountain Lion and carried through to OS X Mavericks, presumably to prevent accidental deletion of Dock apps.
+There are still two easy ways to remove Dock icons in OS X 10.8 and 10.9 though, pick either approach that works best for you.

-- 2: Drag and drop the Dock icon into the Trash
+- Method 2: Drag and drop the Dock icon into the Trash

 For the impatient, the drag to Trash method is the quickest and it’s demonstrated in the video embed below.
 It works for any icon in the Dock, be it for an app, folder, shortcut, or otherwise.
 You can not remove active applications from the Dock, however.

-This behavior will likely continue from OS X 10.8 onward.
-If you’re encountering any problems with this, try dragging the icon further away from the Dock and holding it a second longer.
+This behavior will likely continue with future versions of OS X. If you’re encountering any problems with this, try dragging the icon further away from the Dock and holding it a second longer.